 From time to time you may want to retrieve text (as opposed to numeric) values into a PivotTable to slice-dice-pivot the text.
 Or you want to get properties/attributes of a dimension member in a PowerPivot model using Excel cube functions.
 Here is one solution.

-At its recent Worldwide Partner Conference, Microsoft announced Power BI for Office 365.
+At the Worldwide Partner Conference last year, Microsoft announced Power BI for Office 365.
 Power BI encompasses Power Pivot (a slight name change from PowerPivot), Power View, Power Query (previously Data Explorer), Power Map (previously GeoFlow) together with other tools.
 Important is the shift of Power View towards HTML5 and CSS3 so it can be used on a variety of mobile devices, including the iPad.
-The Power BI platform is very much cloud-based.
-More information, including help in Getting Started is available at the above link.
-Chris Webb has an excellent review of the recently released preview on his BI Blog.
+Microsoft has now released pricing information as reported on Chris Webb's BI Blog.

 Excel 2013 is now publicly available.
 If you have the Microsoft Office 2013 Professional Plus version and you enable the PowerPivot add-in you can open and modify PowerPivot models from Excel 2010.